jeterian/RandomQuoteTH/README.md

 1. Make sure the quotes did not repeat until each had been shown,
 2. Randomly have the background change color when the quotes change, and
 3. Have a default timer that changes the quote on its own, if the user hasn't hit the button.

+UPDATED (4/18/2017): Successfully added clickable links to Goodreads or other source for each quote.
+Also, fixed script.js to add the initial Carrie Fisher quote into the array after the user has cycled through all of the quotes.
+I also fixed the button so that the color now always matches whatever the background is.
+It now also moves in response to the length of the quote.